Bad Bunny: 2024–present: Debí Tirar Más Fotos and Super Bowl LX halftime show

 On December 5, 2024, Bad Bunny released the lead single "El Clúb", followed by the second single "Pitorro de Coco" and the announcement of his new album Debí Tirar Más Fotos on December 26, 2024.
 On January 5, 2025, he released his seventh album, Debí Tirar Más Fotos, stating that it "recommits me to Puerto Rico"; it contains many collaborators representing a range of Puerto Rican styles.
-After the release of Debí Tirar Más Fotos, Bad Bunny announced No Me Quiero Ir de Aquí, a 30-date residency which will take place at San Juan's José Miguel Agrelot Coliseum, (also referred as "El Choli") during July 2025 - September 2025 with the first nine dates exclusively for Puerto Rico residents.
-The residency occurred during hurricane season in the Atlantic Ocean—a period when tourism drops by 25% to 45% and lodging prices fall by as much as 50% according to tourism agency Discover Puerto Rico.
-According to Moody Analytics the residency is expected to draw ~600,000 attendees and have a direct economic impact of $250 million.
-Moody also estimates total spending, which includes purchases not directly related to shows, will reach $400 million and caused the firm to raise its 2025 economic forecast from 0.3% growth to 0.4%.
+After the release of Debí Tirar Más Fotos, Bad Bunny announced No Me Quiero Ir de Aquí, a 30-date residency which took place at San Juan's José Miguel Agrelot Coliseum (also referred as "El Choli"), during July 2025–September 2025 with the first nine dates exclusively for Puerto Rico residents.

+The residency occurred during hurricane season in the Atlantic Ocean—a period when tourism drops by 25% to 45%, and lodging prices fall by as much as 50%, according to tourism agency Discover Puerto Rico.
+According to a September 1 Moody's Analytics estimate, the residency was expected to draw around 600,000 attendees and have a direct economic impact of $250 million.
+Moody also estimated that total spending, including purchases not directly related to shows, would reach $400 million, prompting the firm to raise its 2025 economic forecast from 0.3% growth to 0.4%.

 On April 7, 2025, NPR Music released Bad Bunny's Tiny Desk Concert performance.
 On May 5, 2025, Bad Bunny announced Debí Tirar Más Fotos World Tour, a 23-date stadium world tour, with dates in Europe, Australia, Japan, and Latin America beginning in November 2025.
-Bad Bunny cited concerns that U.S. Immigration and Customs Enforcement could harm fans at his concerts as further reason for not doing a 2025 US tour, though he said this was not out of spite toward the United States.
+Bad Bunny cited concerns that the United States Immigration and Customs Enforcement (ICE) could harm fans at his concerts as additional reasoning for not doing a 2025 US tour (though he said this was not out of spite toward the United States).

 There were many reasons why I didn't show up in the U.S., and none of them were out of hate—I've performed there many times.
 All of (the shows) have been successful.
 All of them have been magnificent.
 I've enjoyed connecting with Latinos who have been living in the U.S.